-The uLCD-220RD Module uses the DIABL016 processor, which belongs to a family of processors powered by a highly optimised softcore virtual engine, EVE (Extensible Virtual Engine).
+The uLCD-70 modules use the DIABLO16 processor, which belongs to a family of processors powered by a highly optimised softcore virtual engine, EVE (Extensible Virtual Engine).

 EVE is a proprietary, high-performance virtual machine with an extensive byte-code instruction set optimised to execute compiled 4DGL programs.
 4DGL (4D Graphics Language) was specifically developed from the ground up for the EVE engine core.
 It is a high-level language that is easy to learn and simple to understand yet powerful enough to tackle many embedded graphics applications.